fruit-boots/lightware-cisco/README.md

 # lightware-cisco

-Add codec credentials then zip dir to upload.
+Add codec credentials to config file then zip dir to upload.

 **BCG-MDP_original**
 - original file sent by lightware